Miguel Bianconi

-Miguel Antônio Bianconi Kohl (born 14 May 1992), or simply Miguel Bianconi, is a Brazilian professional footballer who plays as a striker for Bolivian Primera División club Wilstermann.
+Miguel Antônio Bianconi Kohl (born 14 May 1992), or simply Miguel Bianconi, is a Brazilian professional footballer who plays as a striker for Spanish club Orihuela.

 Career

 Platanias

 On 22 August 2018, Bianconi joined Football League club Platanias, signing a three-year contract on a free transfer.

 He finished his debut season with 16 goals in 29 assists, but his team missed out promotion against OFI.

 Lamia

 On 10 January 2020, following his release from Platanias, Superleague club Lamia officially announced the acquisition of the Brazilian striker on a free transfer.
-Five days later, he scored his first goal for the club in a 1–1 home draw against Trikala, as his team qualified for the quarter finals of the Greek Cup.
+Five days later, he scored his first goal for the club in a 1–1 home draw against Trikala, as his team qualified for the quarter-finals of the Greek Cup.

 On 27 January 2020, he scored his first league goal in a 1–1 home draw against Asteras Tripolis.

 On 8 June 2020, he scored in a 2–0 home win against Panetolikos for the 2019–20 Superleague playoffs after an 80-day enforced COVID-19 break.

 His first goal for the 2020–21 season came in a 2–1 home defeat against Volos.